 As this is the first large-scale phase 2b study with IV administration of a biomedical intervention for prevention of sexual HIV-1 transmission, the trial design includes an early feasibility check.
 After approximately 120 participants have completed the Week 32 visit, a treatment-blinded analysis of infusion feasibility will be conducted and reported to the DSMB.
-Enrollment of the remaining study participants will be deemed feasible if $\geq 80\%$ of those 120 participants remain engaged in the trial and have not declined further infusions.
-Enrollment will not be paused for this feasibility assessment, with the condition that no more than approximately 25% of the planned full study population will be enrolled prior to completion of the assessment.
+Enrollment of the remaining study participants will be deemed feasible if \geq 80% of those 120 participants remain engaged in the trial and have not declined further infusions.
+Enrollment will not be paused for this feasibility assessment.